sciencePeptideDeck

 • No CoAs, or CoAs that are obviously generic/template documents

-• Prices that seem impossibly low
+• Sermorelin prices that seem impossibly low (below $30/vial)

 • New website with no history or community mentions